Basura Cero - Parte 1

 Although I have not been to this part of Mexico (I will be staying in Melaque/Barra de Navidad, Jalisco), based on previous visits to Latin and South America, recycling isn’t a huge priority.
 And I don’t think I have met a single person there that composts (although I know quite a few now through Instagram that are helping the movement along!).
 So let’s just say that I am feeling a little apprehensive in my chances of pulling off a zero waste trip there.

-In order to give you an idea of what I am doing to try to prep for the unexpected, I decided to show you exactly what I am packing (and yes, that includes the “unmentionables” as well so close your eyes little kiddos!).
+In order to give you an idea of what I am doing to try to prep for the unexpected, I decided to show you exactly what I am packing.
 Hopefully, I can later use this information to reflect on what I didn’t need, what I used every day, and what I really wish I had brought along!

 Here is a picture of all of the clothing I am bringing: